Alabama police officer killed, another wounded in shooting

 #ReadLocal

 Officers were working a special detail in response to a rash of car break-ins in that area.
-When the undercover officer spotted suspects who appeared to be testing door handles on cars, he called for backup and the sergeant arrived, officials said.
+When the undercover officer spotted suspects who appeared to be testing door handles on cars, he called for backup and Carter arrived, officials said.

 "The officers approached one suspect and patted him down where they found what they believed to be a weapon," Smith said.
 "They asked him about it, he armed himself and fired upon our officers."